GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Lucertolan.md

 **Natural Tribe**: If the tribe is natural, your capacity for individual learning is based on your level and not your heroism.
 Additionally, unarmed attacks have disadvantage against you.

-**Seaborne Tribe**: Your swim speed is increased by 2 meters.
+**Seaborne Tribe**: Your swim speed is increased by 2 yards.
 You may hold you breath twice as long as normal.

 **Desolated Tribe**: If the tribe is desolated, they have been decimated and returned to a false-life by dark magic.
 You become Undead, not Humanoid.
 Choose 3 of your attributes.
 They are each reduced by 1.
 You also are subject to the following;